KingGenius5/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 George met the Unicorn King who granted him magic powers.
 But it turned out it was just the zookeeper Braus wearing a unicorn costume.
 He was really into My Little Pony and wanted to express himself as a brony.
 What a strange way for this adventure to end.
 George thought he should really get to school.
+And that's what Mike the Friendly Koala said!

 ## Cast